taosdata/TDengine/docs/en/13-operation/01-pkg-install.md

 To upgrade a package, follow the steps mentioned previously to first uninstall the old version then install the new version.

 Upgrading a running server is much more complex.
 First please check the version number of the old version and the new version.
-The version number of TDengine consists of 4 sections, only if the first 3 sections match can the old version be upgraded to the new version.
+The version number of TDengine consists of 4 sections, only if the first 2 sections match can the old version be upgraded to the new version.
 The steps of upgrading a running server are as below:
 - Stop inserting data
-- Make sure all data is persisted to disk
+- Make sure all data is persisted to disk, please use command `flush database`
 - Stop the cluster of TDengine
 - Uninstall old version and install new version
 - Start the cluster of TDengine